 Low estrogen symptoms

-- Tendency for increase in urinary tract infections (UTIs)
+- Increase in likelihood of urinary tract infections (UTIs)

 - Irregular or absent periods

 - Headaches or accentuation of existing migraines

 People with low estrogen levels may also find that their bones are more vulnerable to fracturing or breaking, because of a decrease in bone density.
 Estrogen works with calcium, vitamin D, and other minerals to keep bones strong, so a decrease in estrogen could quite possibly lead to decreased bone density (i.e. Osteopenia or osteoporosis).

 A prompt diagnosis of low estrogen followed by treatment of the condition can prevent health issues, so if you’ve experienced any of the above-mentioned symptoms lately, you should schedule an appointment at our clinic and get yourself checked out as soon as possible.
 Dr. Victor Shabanah will assess your symptoms, ask you about your family health history, and make a formal diagnosis, if necessary.
 In addition, he’ll perform a physical exam and, probably, take blood samples to test your hormone levels.
 If you’re experiencing hot flashes, night sweats, insomnia, or frequently missed periods – otherwise known as amenorrhea – Dr. Shabanah may decide to check your body’s levels of the hormone estradiol.
 There’s also the possibility that he’ll have a brain scan performed on you, or get your DNA tested, to check for any abnormalities affecting your endocrine system.

 Hormone replacement therapy (HRT) is one of the various therapies used to treat low estrogen levels.
 It’s used to enhance the natural levels of all the body’s hormones.
 If you’re approaching menopause, it’s quite possible Dr. Shabanah will recommend HRT because once you reach this milestone your estrogen and progesterone levels will significantly decrease.